 Both yarn and care labels are Ökotex-100 certified.

-All mailers are fully biodegradable and safe for home compost (except the shipping label and tape).
+All mailers are safe for home compost (except the shipping label and tape).
 They are made from corn starch and cassava roots.

 Ideally these should be sent to composting facilities, but if you want to compost them at home, then cut them up and place in your compost bin.
 They will completely break down within 90 days in a compostable environment.
 They are stable and will not disappear from your shelf, though!